prateekmaj21/Responsible_AI/README.md

 ### Assignment 2: Impact of Differential Privacy on Decision Tree Regression Performance

 This project evaluates the impact of Differential Privacy (DP) on data utility and model performance using a Decision Tree Regressor.
 We trained four models: one on original data, one on DP-processed data, one with DP-enhanced training on original data, and one with DP-enhanced training on DP data.
 Key metrics such as R² score, MAE, RMSE, and MAPE were analyzed to compare performance.
 The results indicate that while DP reduces data utility, DP-enhanced training helps mitigate performance loss.
 This study highlights the trade-off between privacy and predictive accuracy in machine learning.

+### Assignment 4: Loan Approval Prediction with Reweighting Analysis

+The project is focused on analyzing and predicting loan approval status.
+The code involves data preprocessing, handling missing values, encoding categorical variables, and visualizing the impact of protected features on loan approval.
+A RandomForestClassifier is used to predict loan approval, and the dataset is checked for class imbalance, which is addressed through reweighting techniques.
+The project aims to build a fair and accurate model for loan approval prediction while considering the impact of various protected features.